narwhaltribe/pyCycle/README.md

 **This code is under development and not yet suitable for general use.**

+### Guide to pyCycle for OpenMDAO 1.0

+**Files updated for OpenMDAO 1.0**

+- flowstation.py
+- cyclecomponent.py
+- compressor.py
+- test/test_compressor.py
+- test/test_util.py (new in this fork)

+**Files not ready for OpenMDAO 1.0**

+- duct.py
+- heat_exchanger.py
+- inlet.py
+- nozzle.py
+- splitter.py
+- start.py
+- test/test_duct.py
+- test/test_flowstation.py
+- test/test_heat_exchanger.py
+- test/test_inlet.py
+- test/test_nozzle.py
+- test/test_splitter.py
+- test/test_start.py

+**Changes**

+OpenMDAO no longer treats variable trees as distinct classes, so flow_station.py has been restructured as a library of stateless functions that calculate thermodynamics values directly from parameters.
+Passing known parameters to `solve()` will be sufficient for nearly all applications.
+FlowStation variable trees must be stored manually by components.

+The `CycleComponent` class has been given new helper functions for initializing, reseting, and solving FlowStation variable trees.
+The easiest way to use FlowStations is to subclass `CycleComponent` and use `self._add_flowstation()` and `self._solve_flow_vars()`.

+### pyCycle

 This plugin provides basic thermodynamic cycle modeling tools for OpenMDAO.
 It's main feature is the inclusion of a FlowStation variable that provides access to isentropic flow relationships.

-### Differences from Justin's Code

-This fork aims to update the plugin to comply with OpenMDAO 1.0 Alpha.
-As the openmdao.main.api.VariableTree class has been discontinued, flow_station.py is now a collection of simplified functions that calculate thermodynamics values directly.
-The CycleComponent class has been given new helper functions that make it easier to handle FlowStation variable trees in CycleComponent subclasses.

 # Pre-Reqs